Should your retirement portfolio contain 100% shares?

 40% global bonds

-Our SWR for this portfolio is 4.18%.
-Increasing the equity content to 80% increases the SWR to 4.2%, while the 100% portfolio reduces the SWR slightly to 4.1%.
-(For those wondering, a 50% equity portfolio has a SWR of 3.9%, not significantly less than the 100% equity portfolio).
+Our SWR for this portfolio is 4.2%.
+Increasing the equity content to 80% reduces the SWR to 4.17%, while the 100% portfolio again reduces the SWR to 4.07%.
+For those wondering, a 50% equity portfolio has a SWR of 4.2%.

 A longer retirement

-Our SWR reduces from 4.18% in the example above to 3.86% (a drop of less than 10% - maybe living too long isn't such an issue for retirement plan sustainability, especially if we incorporate the odds of living an extra ten years!).
-Increasing the equity content to 100% gives an increased SWR of 3.91%!
+What if we increase our retirement horizon from 30 to 40 years?
+Our SWR reduces from 4.2% in the even more diversified 60/40 portfolio above to 3.92% (a drop of less than 10% - maybe living too long isn't such an issue for retirement plan sustainability, especially if we incorporate the odds of living an extra ten years!).
+Increasing the equity content to 100% gives a slightly reduced SWR of 3.83%

 Stop focusing on the worst-case outcomes!

-The median case for our 60% (even more diversified) equity portfolio has a balance of £2.5m (in real terms) after 30 years.
+So far, we've only been examining worst-case outcomes.
+What if we evaluate the average outcome?
+The median case for our 60% (even more diversified) equity portfolio has a balance of £1.7m (in real terms) after 30 years.

 We are (not) the robots!

 Unlike Kraftwerk's 1978 classic, humans are not robots, and we all come with our quirks and imperfections.
 Investors have many biases, some contributing to the investment versus investor behaviour gap (we covered the behaviour gap in our 4% "rule" series).
 Guests on a recent Rational Reminder podcast discussed retirees holding 100% equity portfolios.
-Retirement researcher David Blanchett suggested that "no person that works with real humans would suggest that!"
+Retirement researcher David Blanchett suggested that:

+"no person that works with real humans would suggest that!"

 Vanguard produced a report showing annual returns over the last 120 years, and the worst year